 Click Here to get more information about the Chase Sapphire Preferred Card.

 But there’s one option that’s even better.
-It’s the American Express Platinum card.
+It’s the Platinum Card from American Express.

 The Amex Platinum card is one of our absolute favorites, thanks to an unbeatable set of travel perks like lounge access, $200 in credits for both airline fees and Uber rides, and much more.
 With a $550 annual fee, it’s not for everyone.